themezzilla/portfolio-gatsby/pages/2017-09-10-alexa-data/index.md

 So there you have it.
 There are some cool things we can learn from Cook Reference's usage data.
 Most of it isn't too surprising, people are cooking at night and on the weekends, and they're concerned about the safety of their proteins.
 Maybe I'll make another post down the line if the growth continues and there is more data for us to go through.

 I'll leave you with a quick snap of the overview from the past 30 days.
-So cool to see real people making a thing you made! :)
+So cool to see real people using a thing you made! :)

 ![Overview](overview.png)